From: Stephen Williamson

 Subject: Knights :-)

-After chatting about warfare the other day, great article in Wiki on the Knights Templar, originally the “Poor fellow-soldiers of Christ and the Temple (of Solomon)” — see link
+After chatting about warfare the other day, great article in Wiki on the Knights Templar, originally in Latin literally translated as the “Poor Fellow-soldiers of Christ and the Temple (of Solomon)” — see link

-These “boys”, what do we say “willie and the poor boys” would meet Christian pilgrims at Joppa (which is now part of Tel Aviv) by the sea, with a horse / horses, and conduct them to the Temple Mount at Jerusalem where they had been given their own headquarters.
-Yes, they were the “Boys of the Temple” i.e. “Knights Templar”.
+So, earlier in 1119 in Palestine these “boys”, what do we say “Willie and the Poor Boys” would meet Christian pilgrims at Joppa (which is now part of Tel Aviv) by the sea, with a horse / horses, and conduct them to the Temple Mount at Jerusalem where they had been given their own headquarters.
+Yes, they were the “Fellow-soldiers of the Temple” later called “Knights Templar”.

 After hundreds of years of difficulties with Muslim conquerors, “Temple” marketing in Europe just hit the roof, pilgrims coming from everywhere, with Templar headquarters being set up initially in Troyes in France, in London and in Edinburgh, around 1125.
 Other countries followed.
-These “knights” in Jerusalem were suddenly inundated with money, possessions, and prestige, which of course brought its own pressures and arguments, as numerous mercenaries joined from all over Europe.
-A rival military group, the Knights Hospitaller who provided a hospital for poor, sick and injured pilgrims, vied with them for attention.
+These Templars in Jerusalem were suddenly inundated with money, possessions, and prestige, which of course brought its own pressures and arguments, as numerous mercenaries joined from all over Europe.
+A rival military group, the "Knights" Hospitaller (in Latin, the Order of the Brotherhood of the Hospital of Saint John of Jerusalem) who provided a hospital for poor, sick and injured pilgrims, vied with them for attention.

-Being a knight, was now pretty cool, and it became even cooler with chivalric and honorific orders established.
+Being a "Templar" was pretty cool, and it became cooler with

 Blessings all Steve